-Explore additional ways to instill important values and lessons into family time or the classroom.
+Discover additional methods to incorporate essential values and lessons into family time or the classroom.

 - Blending Art & Science